 4* Hotel overlooks the Grand Canal mid-way between the Accademia & Rialto Bridges

 The first English travellers to appreciate Venice for all its myriad splendours were two early seventeenth century courtiers, Sir Henry Wotton and Thomas Howard, Earl of Arundel.
 Wotton was James I’s Ambassador to Venice, probably best remembered for his description of his time in Venice: “an ambassador is an honest man sent to lie abroad for the good of his country”, an ironic analysis not appreciated by his regal employer.
 Lord Arundel, travelling with both Lady Arundel and Inigo Jones (who acted as their cicerone) spent many months in the city.
 All shared a love of Venetian painting and architecture and together they helped open English eyes to a Venice at once both outwardly stately and inwardly splendid.

 Our visit will appeal both to the novice and to travellers who, though they may know Venice (indeed, may have been several times in the past), would like to discover a Venice hidden from the casual visitor.
 To this end, we have arranged a wonderful series of visits, many offering exclusive and private access to places you may not have seen before.
 The noble palaces of Venice will be central to our visit - some are still in private ownership while others are smaller art galleries full of delights for the connoisseur.

 We stay at the 4* Hotel Palazzo Sant’ Angelo, ideally situated on the Grand Canal mid-way between the Accademia and Ponte Rialto bridges.
 It is within walking distance of almost all we shall visit and excellent restaurants are easily to hand.
 Please note that this tour is taken mostly on foot, including bridges and some uneven ground.

 Day by day

-- We fly from Heathrow to Venice, arriving mid-afternoon and transfer by private Water Taxi to the 4* Hotel Palazzo Sant’Angelo mid way along the Grand Canal – ideal for our explorations.
-We have dinner in a local restaurant - wine, water and coffee are included with our group lunch and dinners.
+- We fly from Heathrow to Venice, arriving in the afternoon and transfer by private Water Taxi to the 4* Hotel Palazzo Sant’Angelo mid way along the Grand Canal – ideal for our explorations.
+We have our first group dinner in a local restaurant - wine, water and coffee are included with our group lunch and dinners.